oblique63/EventCommander/README.md

 ## Event Bus
-The `EventBus` is the backbone for all of the Command/Undo communication behind the scenes, but may be used on its own to fire and listen to (a.k.a. 'publish/subscribe') Events.
+The `EventBus` is the backbone for all of the EventQueue/Command/Undo-Redo communications behind the scenes, but may be used on its own to fire and listen to (a.k.a. 'publish/subscribe') Events.

 #### Basic usage